-The Issam Fares Institute for Public Policy will be Hadid’s first completed building project in the Arab world.
+A Modernist Edge to a Traditional Campus-ScapeThe new, permanent home of the Issam Fares Institute for Public Policy and International Affairs is turning heads and sparking conversation across the AUB campus.
+Developed with the support of a generous donation by former Deputy Prime Minister Issam Fares, the striking 3000-square-meter building represents AUB’s ambitions into the 21st century.
+Crowning the Green Oval, the ultra modern construction with a distinctive cantilevered wing is a work by internationally acclaimed architect Zaha Hadid, a former student of mathematics in AUB’s Faculty of Arts and Sciences.
+The Issam Fares Institute for Public Policy is Hadid’s first completed building project in the Arab world.
 Known for pushing the boundaries of architecture, Hadid is the first woman to win the coveted Pritzker Prize in architecture.
-She is the architect of signature buildings including The Contemporary Arts Center in Cleveland, Ohio, USA, The Guangzhou Opera House in the Peoples Republic of China, and MAXII – the National Museum of 21st Century Arts in Rome, Italy.
+She is the architect of signature buildings including the Contemporary Arts Center in Cleveland, Ohio, USA; the Guangzhou Opera House in China; and MAXII – the National Museum of the 21st Century in Rome, Italy.

-The Hadid design is one of five considered for the project in 2004, when the project was initially commissioned through a multi-million dollar donation by former Deputy Prime Minister Issam Fares and the Fares Foundation.
+Form and Function Signal a New Age in International Affairs Education and Research The Hadid design was one of five considered for the project in 2004, when the project was initially commissioned through a multi-million dollar donation by former Deputy Prime Minister Issam Fares and the Fares Foundation.
 It was selected by a jury of nine distinguished Lebanese and international experts including then-AUB President John Waterbury, and faculty members George Arbid, Robert Zaliba, Jala Makhzoumi and Stephen A. Campbell.
 The design was selected as much for its form as its function as a hub of innovation and solution-setting in our complex, modern world.

 Beyond the Building: Issam Fares Institute Reach and ImpactThe Institute is growing both in terms of the number and reach of its programs across the region and the globe.
-The Issam Fares Institute has emerged as a strategic partner to AUB faculty, to worldwide faculty and to agencies and organizations seeking to advance research and policy making in areas including climate change, the Arab youth bulge, Palestinian refugees and the UN in the Arab world.
+The Issam Fares Institute has emerged as a strategic partner to AUB faculty, to worldwide faculty, and to agencies and organizations seeking to advance research and policy making in areas including climate change, the Arab youth bulge, Palestinian refugees, and the UN in the Arab world.